 Early Types of False Teeth Materials

 - Waterloo Teeth.
-These teeth were made from human teeth and obviously worked the best up to this point in history.
-As you can guess, it’s not like people donated their teeth to others.
-In fact, most of these teeth came from grave robbers.
-The name “Waterloo Teeth” is probably self explanatory.
-However, at the Battle of Waterloo in 1815 where Napoleon was soundly defeated and effectively ended his rule of France, over 50,000 young men with good teeth died.
-And as you have guessed, their teeth were extracted and used by the British into the late 1860s.
-Century Dental in New Jersey notes that this practice of stealing teeth was used in the American Civil War as well.
+These teeth were made from human teeth and worked the best up to this point in history.
+Most of these teeth came from grave robbers.
+At the Battle of Waterloo in 1815, where Napoleon was soundly defeated and effectively ended his rule of France, over 50,000 young men with good teeth died.
+Their teeth were extracted and used by the British into the late 1860s.
+This practice of stealing teeth was used in the American Civil War as well.

-HOW CENTURY DENTAL CAN HELP WITH DENTURES
+HOW CENTURY DENTAL AND SEAVIEW DENTAL CAN HELP WITH DENTURES

 In addition, we also offer general dentistry, if you are in need of a regular dentist, as well as cosmetic dentistry, if you are unhappy with your smile.
 From professional teeth whitening to Invisalign®, we can help restore your smile so you can be confident and comfortable in your everyday life.
 It’s never too late to change your smile.
-Contact one of our three offices in New Jersey today!
+Contact one of our two offices in New Jersey today!